 Many people are unaware of the risks of blowing with compressed air.
 It can be difficult to understand that air can be dangerous.
 In its original state, compressed air consists of regular air, but it is no longer regular air when it has been converted to compressed air.
 Compressed air has a higher pressure than regular, atmospheric air, which means that there are a number of potential risks if it is handled incorrectly.

 As a general rule, there are three risks associated with blowing with compressed air.
 The first is an aeroembolism, which can occur if compressed air enters the bloodstream.
 This can occur if the operator is blowing compressed air on themselves or someone else.
 If the pressure becomes too great or the compressed air is blown directly against the body, the compressed air can get underneath the skin and into the bloodstream.
 This can result in serious injury with symptoms similar to a heart attack or stroke.
-Compressed air is used in industry for cleaning, and operators may decide to use compressed air to clean their clothes even if this is prohibited in many workplaces.
-OSHA, Occupational Safety and Health Administration, has strict rules about this.
-According to OSHA, only safe air blow guns may be used for blowing for industrial purposes.
-If this rule is violated, the company risks being subject to fines and penalties.
+Compressed air is used in industry for cleaning, and operators may decide to use compressed air to clean their clothes even if this is prohibited in many workplaces. has strict rules about this.
+According to OSHA, If this rule is violated, the company risks being subject to fines and penalties.

 The third risk that is often highlighted in conjunction with using compressed air for blowing involves eye injuries and bodily injuries.
 As mentioned above, compressed air is often used for cleaning.
 This may involve a safety risk because smaller particles and dust can bounce back toward the operator.
 It may appear harmless, but most people who have experienced this annoyance liken it to having sand or an eyelash in the eye.
 The eyes are very sensitive and even tiny particles can create a lot of damage, which can also lead to impaired vision and, in the worst case, even blindness.